U.S. sets anti-dumping duties on solar imports from China, Taiwan

 The company, which makes crystalline silicon solar panels in Oregon, complained that Chinese manufacturers dodged those duties by shifting production of the cells used to make their panels to Taiwan.

 "Today’s actions should help the U.S. solar manufacturing industry to expand and innovate," said SolarWorld Industries America President Mukesh Dulani.
 "We should not have to compete with dumped imports or the Chinese government."
-But the Coalition for Affordable Solar Energy, which represents mainly installers, said the duties would hinder the deployment of clean energy by raising the prices of solar products and hurting consumers.
 The solar industry has been battered over the last four years by a glut of products from China, falling prices and a withdrawal of consumer subsidies in Europe, which has pressured solar companies' margins and sparked a rash of trade cases.

 India has slapped levies on panels from the United States and China.
 The European Union also has targeted Chinese panels and China has moved against imports of U.S. polysilicon, solar’s key raw material.